UT WIC Eng

 24 ounce loaves of bread:

-✘ Not Allowed: Buns, rolls, bagels, or white bread
+✘ Not Allowed: Rolls, bagels, or white bread

-• You can buy 16 oz or 24 oz bread depending on the amount of whole grains in your WIC account.
-If your starting value is 32 oz and you buy a 24 oz loaf of bread, you will have 8 oz of whole grains left in your WIC account that you will not be able to use.
+• You can buy 16 or 24 oz bread depending on the amount of whole grains in your WIC account.
+If your starting value is 24 oz and you buy a 16 oz loaf of bread, you will have 8 oz of whole grains left in your WIC account that you will not be able to use.

 TOP